Honda Unveils Smart Home US for Zero Carbon Living and Mobility

 The site of the Smart Home was well chosen: the West Village campus of the University of California, Davis, the location of the largest planned zero net energy housing development in the United States, home to the university’s research centers for energy efficiency, sustainability and transportation.
 The Smart Home’s eventual occupant will be a member of the UC Davis community and will be announced soon.

 “In West Village, UC Davis made a commitment to build zero net energy housing and gave our research center the goal of creating the first university hub to focus and energy and transportation research,” said Dan Sperling, Ph.D., director of the Institute of Transportation Studies at the University of California, Davis.
-“Honda Smart Home is a dynamic that will help the university meet its research objectives and is a perfect example of the industry partnerships we strive to build.”
+“Honda Smart Home is a dynamic environment that will help the university meet its research objectives and is a perfect example of the industry partnerships we strive to build.”

-The Smart Home isn’t just a (literally) cool place to live, it is being billed as a “living laboratory,” where researchers from Honda, UC Davis and Pacific Gas and Electric (PG&E) will “evaluate new technologies and business opportunities at the intersection of housing, transportation, energy and the .”
+The Smart Home isn’t just a (literally) cool place to live, it is being billed as a “living laboratory,” where researchers from Honda, UC Davis and Pacific Gas and Electric (PG&E) will “evaluate new technologies and business opportunities at the intersection of housing, transportation, energy and the environment.”

 Green is in the Details